 Joe Domican - Head of Beer

-As our Head of Beer Joe keeps a keen eye on anything hoppy happening.
-Also an avid home brewer, Joe would love to one day start his own microbrewery (these days, who doesn't!?).
-Having previously juggled touring in a band with any real work he could find his CV reads as a motley array of anything from working in cocktail bars... to making chocolate bars!
-Now comfortably settled in the friendly world of wine, he enjoys 'forking' around on the fork lift helping stow away pallets of the wine he is strenuously tasting as part of his studies for the WSET diploma (although not at the same time!).
+As our Head of Beer, Joe keeps a keen eye on anything hoppy happening.
+An avid home brewer, Joe would love to one day start his own microbrewery (these days, who doesn't!?).
+Having previously juggled touring in a band with any real work he could find, his CV reads as a motley array of anything from working in cocktail bars... to making chocolate bars!
+Now comfortably settled in the friendly world of wine, he enjoys 'forking' around on the fork lift helping stow away pallets of the wine he is strenuously tasting as part of his studies for the WSET Diploma (although not at the same time!).
 As Joe sailed through levels one and two of the WSET courses we're sure he'll be getting those letters after his name soon!

 In his spare time Joe enjoys tinkling the ivories and pretending he's relaxing on 52nd Street with his favourite jazz musicians from the 1950s.

 David started his career in wine with Oddbins in 1992.
 He managed the branches in Sutton, Canterbury, Cannon Street, Hampstead Village, Marylebone High Street and then Pimlico before a two year stint as an Area Manager.
 Responsible for much of the south outside the M25, at one point he had responsibility for 25 branches from Truro to Brighton and up to Reading.
 The departure of the Buying Director, Steve Daniels, spelt the end of Oddbins, in David's eyes, so he moved on in 2003.

 After a slight flirtation with the car industry he came back to wine, working for Davy's in Greenwich for 18 months before joining The Revelstoke Wine Company in 2006.
 After six enjoyable years there he joined us at Taurus and we're very glad to have him!